High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Introduction

-for $b(.)$ a weight function whose properties we shall discuss immediately.
-The fields $\left\{ \beta _{j}(x)\right\} $ can indeed be viewed as a representation of the coefficients from a continuous wavelet transform from $ T(x),$ at scale $j$.
+for $b(\cdot)$ a weight function whose properties we shall discuss immediately.
+The fields $ \{ \beta_{j}(x) \} $ can indeed be viewed as a representation of the coefficients from a continuous wavelet transform from $ T(x)$, at scale $j$.
 More precisely, consider the kernel

-Assuming that $b(.)$ is smooth (e.g. $C^{\infty })$, compactly supported in $ [B^{-1},B],$ and satisfying the partition of unity property $\sum_{j}b^{2}( \frac{\mathbb{\ell }}{B^{j}})=1,$ for all $\ell >B,$ where is a fixed ``bandwidth" parameter s.t. $B>1.$ Then $\Psi _{j}(\left\langle x,y\right\rangle )$ can be viewed as a continuous version of the needlet transform, which was introduced by Narcowich et al. in \cite{npw1}, and considered from the point of view of statistics and cosmological data analysis by many subsequent authors, starting from \cite{bkmpAoS}, \cite {mpbb08}, \cite{pbm06}.
-In this framework, the following localization property is now well-known: for all $M\in \mathbb{N}$, there exists a constant $C_{M}$ such that
+Assuming that $b(\cdot)$ is smooth (e.g., $C^{\infty})$, compactly supported in $ [B^{-1},B]$, and satisfying the partition of unity property $\sum_{j}b^{2}( \frac{\mathbb{\ell}}{B^{j}})=1$, for all $\ell>B$, where $B$ is a fixed ``bandwidth'' parameter s.t. $B>1$.
+Then $\Psi _{j}( \langle x,y \rangle)$ can be viewed as a continuous version of the needlet transform, which was introduced by Narcowich et al. in \cite {npw1}, and considered from the point of view of statistics and cosmological data analysis by many subsequent authors, starting from \cite{bkmpAoS,mpbb08,pbm06}.
+In this framework, the following localization property is now well known (see, e.g., \cite{npw1}, Theorem~3.5., \cite {gm1}, Lemma~4.1 or \cite{marpecbook}, Proposition~10.5): for all $M\in \mathbb{N}$, there exists a constant $C_{M}$ (independent of $j$) such that